When Every Detail Counts Call 417-840-2863

 Fertilizing

-Just like with our bodies, plants need supplemental nutrients.
+Just like our bodies, plants need supplemental nutrients.
 Below are some benefits of feeding plants:

-We provide a quality fertilization program that consists of granular applications, soil drenches and probiotics.
-It is recommended to fertilize ALL your plants at least twice a year, typically spring and fall.
+It is recommended to fertilize ALL your plants at least twice a year, typically in spring and fall.

 For newly planted trees and shrubs, we recommend a probiotic.
 This product will increase microbial action, allowing increased uptake of nutrients already in the soil.
 This will give the plant the best opportunity to establish itself without pushing growth too fast or burning.
 For established plants (older than one year), the probiotic should be applied twice a year; in fact, this treatment will reduce the amount of fertilizer needed in a given calendar year.